 The Conant case is the reason why Ohio’s medical marijuana law allows physicians to recommend, and not prescribe medical marijuana.
 The Conant ruling is not binding on Ohio state courts or the Sixth Circuit, which has jurisdiction over Ohio.
 It is merely persuasive authority and if a case with facts similar to Conant was ever brought in a federal court in the Sixth Circuit, it is entirely possible the outcome could be different.

 Bottom line: when it comes to medical marijuana, physicians can recommend it, but not prescribe it.
 The difference between prescribing and recommending can have significant civil and criminal consequences for Ohio physicians participating in the State’s new medical marijuana program.

 Frost Brown Todd’s health law service team is well-versed in creating compliance programs that follow scrupulous guidelines and documentation practices in the best interest of the physician and patient.
-Please contact Brian Higgins or any member of the health law service team for more information on appropriate best business practices when it comes to Ohio’s medical marijuana law.
+Please contact a member of our Health Care Innovation Team for more information on appropriate best business practices when it comes to Ohio’s medical marijuana law.